 The other point I’d make is that the landscape of what’s digitized is changing all the time.
 The British Library’s copy of Blazing World was digitized by Google on March 22, 2016.
 It was uploaded to the Internet Archive on June 24, 2016.
 I gave my talk on June 23, 2016, and did my intensive searching earlier that week.

 That we are constantly adding to digital collections gives me hope: maybe soon the texts I dream of finding will soon appear.
 Maybe gradually we will create a robust openly accessible collection of early modern books online.
 But it also drives home to me the importance of thinking about how the decisions of digitization are made and how we present those images.
 Are they findable?
 Are they usable?
-Can we download the images and use them as the public domain works they are?
-(3) Do we provide any context for what these works are and why they matter?
+Can we download the images and use them as the public domain works they are? ((I’ve gone on about this before.
+See Bridgeman v.
+Corel for why I and the Southern District of New York think so.))
+Do we provide any context for what these works are and why they matter?
 If part of the mission of libraries is not just to collect and to preserve but to educate, how is what we are doing serving that mission in its entirety?

 The radical potential of digital tools for special collections is they let everyone use rare books and manuscripts.
 They let everyone read them and destroy them and remake them and carry them into the future.
 We haven’t reached that radical openness yet.
 It’s time for us to imagine a new world.